DIYgenomics ... understand your genome

 "...they wanted to build a model trial that could be easily replicated by citizen scientists anywhere" - March 11, 2011

-DIYgenomics is a non-profit research organization founded in March 2010 to realize personalized medicine
+DIYgenomics is a non-profit research organization making

-The first study, begun in early 2010, investigates two mutations in the MTHFR gene which purportedly lead to Vitamin B-12 deficiency and higher homocysteine levels, and may impact about 60% of the U.S. population.
+The first study, begun in early 2010, examined two mutations in the MTHFR gene which purportedly lead to Vitamin B-12 deficiency and higher homocysteine levels, and may impact about 60% of the U.S. population.
 Study participants try a series of interventions and measure the results with blood tests at each phase.
 The methodology and pilot study results were published in December 2010 and ongoing participation in this and other studies is welcomed.